 Lockdowns, supply chain disruptions, changes in buyer behavior, restricted face-to-face interactions are all contributing greatly to the overall risk faced by the manufacturers.
 Adapting to an ever-changing economic environment and finding efficient ways to operate in the new normal are now the primary goals for production as well as for so many other industries.

 Social distancing and worker safety put manufacturers under an additional level of pressure.
 While office employees simply shift their responsibilities and tasks to the comfort of their homes, factories cannot manage work orders remotely and lack the digital tools needed to ensure a risk-free environment for employees.
+That's where manufacturing management software can save the day.

-Manufacturing challenges during the pandemic
+Manufacturing work order management challenges during the pandemic

 The overall state of the manufacturing industry can be characterized by the uncertainty, disruptions, and challenges many may not be able to overcome.